imanghafoori1/laravel-terminator/README.md

 ```

-Do you see how "return" keyword is now turned into function calls ?!
+Do you see how "return" keyword is now turned into regular function calls ?!

-2 - Now we have got rid of return statements, it is possible to extract each if block into a method like below:
+2 - Now that we have got rid of return statements,then the rest is easy,
+It is now possible to extract each if block into a method like below:

 ```php